 - Hyperthyroid Nodule – If a nodule is producing high amounts of thyroid hormone and causing hyperthyroidism, medical or surgical treatment may be necessary.
 This may involve RAI (Radioactive Iodine) treatment or surgical excision of the nodule.

 - Pain – Pain or discomfort from a nodule may require surgery, but this case is rare.
 If the biopsy (FNA) is not normal, then surgery would be considered.

 Most nodules are benign, so a simple checkup with your board-certified general surgeon should help you determine your next steps.

 Dr. Rajesh Padmanabhan is board certified by the American Board of Surgery and a Fellow of the American College of Surgeons.
-Dr. Padmanabhan has practices in both the Dallas-Fort Worth and Arlington areas.
-He is named Top10MD – 1-in- 3 doctors succeeds with this recognition in the United States.
+Dr. Padmanabhan has practiced in both the Dallas-Fort Worth and Arlington areas.
+He is named Top10MD – 1-in- 3 doctors succeed with this recognition in the United States.
 To schedule a consultation with Dr. Padmanabhan link to his profile or call his office today at 817-466- 7400.